sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_2.rst

 discrete.
 Since a true-or-false question doesn’t allow you to be “partially correct”, there’s nothing in between 5/10 and 6/10.
-The relationship between the scales of measurement and the discrete / continuity distinction is summarized in :numref:`tab-scalerel`.
+The relationship between the scales of measurement and the discrete / continuity distinction is summarized in :numref:`tab-sclrel`.
 Cells with a tick mark correspond to things that are possible.
 I’m trying to hammer this point home, because (a) some textbooks get this wrong, and (b) people very often say things like “discrete variable” when they mean “nominal scale variable”.
 It’s very unfortunate.

-.. _tab-scalerel:
+.. _tab-sclrel:
 .. table:: The relationship between the scales of measurement and the discrete / continuity distinction.
 Cells with a tick mark correspond to things that are possible.